Security Screening Process

 Does a Position Screening Designation form need to be completed for all positions?

 Yes.
-When the hiring manager initiates a recruitment action for a new position, a Position Screening Designation form must be completed and approved if a form has not already been completed and submitted to the BCPSA.
+When the hiring manager initiates a recruitment action for a new position, a Position Screening Designation form must be completed and approved if a form hasn't already been completed and submitted to the BCPSA.
 The hiring manager can contact AskMyHR for assistance by submitting a service request using the category My Team or Organization (or) A Hiring Manager > Job Classification > Other Issues & Inquiries.

 How's a criminal record check request submitted to the Personnel Security Screening Office?

 The hiring manager takes the completed Consent for Disclosure of Criminal Record Information form (PDF, 116KB) and enters the information into the Personnel Security Screening Office Online Service.